davide-andreoli/covid_line/README.md

             |
             └-- countrycode_cases_date.csv
 ```
-The data is then read from the month folders and grouped into daily parquet files, partitioned by country code and stored in the pq folder, with the following folder structure.
+The data is then read from the daily folders and grouped into daily parquet files, partitioned by country code and stored in HDFS, with the following folder structure.
 ```
 Pq folder
 |